Types of Knives

 -

-From sashimi to vegetables, fish to meat — each Japanese knife is designed for a specific purpose.
+From sashimi to vegetables, from fish to meat — every Japanese knife has a purpose.

-Behind the variety lies a deep cultural philosophy: to honor each ingredient and elevate the act of cutting into an art. -
+Behind the variety lies a philosophy that turns the simple act of cutting into a form of art. -

 Yanagiba

-The KIREAJI Yanagiba is a traditional sashimi knife known for its long, slender blade.
-It allows smooth slicing that preserves the delicate texture and natural flavor of raw fish, making it an essential tool for sashimi preparation.
+A traditional Japanese sashimi knife with a long, slender blade, designed for smooth single-stroke slicing.
+It preserves the delicate texture and natural flavor of raw fish, making it essential for authentic sashimi preparation.

 Yanagiba (Sakimaru)